four young adults standing in an office smiling

 WA law allows jobs to be designated to certain groups of people based on their race, sex, disability or age.
 An example is stating a job is for Aboriginal and/or Torres Strait Islander people only.
 This is sometimes called a 50(d) position as this is the section of legislation that allows it.
 Jobs designated in this way are clearly described in the advertisement and job description.

-The application requirements for each agency may differ so read all the information in the job advertisement carefully to make sure you follow things such as word limits, fonts and deadlines.
+The job application requirements for each agency may differ so read all the information in the job advertisement carefully to make sure you follow things such as word limits, fonts and deadlines.
 These requirements are sometimes described in a downloadable application pack.

 There is often a link to a detailed job description which usually contains selection criteria.
-These criteria are used to choose the best person for the job so it is important in your application to describe how your skills and experience meet them.
+These criteria are used to choose the best person for the job so it is important in your application to describe and address how your skills and experience meet them.

 Most job listings also have a contact who you can speak to about any questions you may have.

-The recruitment process may include being selected for an interview.
-Whether you are selected for an interview or not, when the recruitment processes is finished you are informed in writing about the result.
 This information contains details of a contact person who can give you feedback on your application that can help you make your next application stronger.

 Remember, no matter what role you’re looking for, persistence and preparation are key.
 Your next opportunity could be right around the corner!